 The Water Services Regulation Authority (Ofwat) is the economic regulator of the water industry in England and Wales.

-The Water Industry Act 1991 introduces a new duty to "further the consumer objective".
+It has a number of duties under the Water Industry Act 1991, including the duty to "further the consumer objective".
 This is "to protect the interests of consumers, wherever appropriate by promoting effective competition between persons engaged in, or in commercial activities connected with, the provision of water and sewerage services."